-The unsent letter from Kennedy thus has real historical import.
+The unsent letter from Kennedy thus has real historical impact.
 The top of the White House stationery is cut off, but a faded watermark is visible, The New York Times reports.

 Although the letter is undated, it is believed to be from October 1963, a month before Kennedy was assassinated.

 R.R.
-Auction executive vice-president Robert Livingston said it although Kennedy was in Boston on Oct.
-19, it is unknown if he actually met with Meyer.
+Auction executive vice-president Robert Livingston said although Kennedy was in Boston on October 19, it is unknown if he actually met with Meyer.

 “It’s something you wouldn’t expect to see from a president,” he said.
 “And the fact that he didn’t send it, obviously he came to his senses.”